section-engineering-education/engineering-education/articles/how-to-control-dark-mode-in-react-native-using-redux/index.md

 <!--more-->
 Redux is a powerful and popular state management mechanism.

 You will be able to apply the dark mode theme configurations to each page and UI elements in your app by accessing the central Redux store.
-The process will implement dark mode in any React Native app very convenient and efficient.
+The process will implement dark mode in any React Native application very conveniently and efficiently.

-For this tutorial, we bypass the installation process of any package.
+For this tutorial, we will bypass the installation process of any package.
 As we are using the [Expo ecosystem](https://docs.expo.io/) which automatically installs the package for us.

 ### Before we start
 You can check the actual demo of what we are going to implement in the Expo platform itself.
 No need to worry about the setup, you can simply run the app on the simulators provided by the Expo platform.